Decoding the Appraisal Process

-Their home's purchase can be the biggest transaction most of us may ever encounter.
-Whether it's where you raise your family, an additional vacation home or an investment, the purchase of real property is a complex financial transaction that requires multiple people working in concert to pull it all off.
+Buying a house can be the biggest transaction most could ever make.
+It doesn't matter if where you raise your family, an additional vacation home or one of many rentals, purchasing real property is a complex transaction that requires multiple people working in concert to pull it all off.

-Most of the people involved are very familiar.
-The most familiar person in the exchange is the real estate agent.
-Then, the lender provides the financial capital needed to bankroll the transaction.
-And ensuring all details of the sale are completed and that the title is clear to transfer to the buyer from the seller is the title company.
+Practically all the participants are quite familiar.
+The most known person in the exchange is the real estate agent.
+Then, the bank provides the money required to bankroll the transaction.
+The title company ensures that all aspects of the transaction are completed and that a clear title passes from the seller to the buyer.

 To learn more about appraising, click here to see a short video or call us today to talk about your specific property.

-So, what party makes sure the value of the property is in line with the purchase price?
-In comes the appraiser.
-We provide an unbiased opinion of what a buyer could expect to pay — or a seller receive — for a parcel of real estate, where both buyer and seller are informed parties.
+So, what party is responsible for making sure the value of the property is in line with the amount being paid?
+This is where you meet the appraiser.
+We provide an unbiased estimate of what a buyer could expect to pay — or a seller receive — for a parcel of real estate, where both buyer and seller are informed parties.
 A licensed, certified, professional appraiser from Spencer Appraisal Services, Inc. will ensure, you as an interested party, are informed.

-Our first task at Spencer Appraisal Services, Inc. is to inspect the property to ascertain its true status.
-We must physically view aspects of the property, such as the number of bedrooms and bathrooms, the location, living areas, etc, to ensure they truly are there and are in the condition a typical person would expect them to be.
-The inspection often includes a sketch of the house, ensuring the square footage is correct and conveying the layout of the property.
-Most importantly, we identify any obvious features - or defects - that would have an impact on the value of the property.
+Our first responsibility at Spencer Appraisal Services, Inc. is to inspect the property to determine its true status.
+We must see aspects of the property hands on, such as the number of bedrooms and bathrooms, the location, amenities, etc., to ensure they truly are there and are in the condition a typical person would expect them to be.
+To ensure the stated size of the property has not been misrepresented and illustrate the layout of the property, the inspection often requires creating a sketch of the floorplan.
+Most importantly, we identify any obvious features - or defects - that would affect the value of the house.

 Replacement Cost

-This is where we use information on local building costs, labor rates and other elements to figure out how much it would cost to replace the property being appraised.
-This figure often sets the upper limit on what a property would sell for.
-The cost approach is also the least used method.
+This is where we gather information on local building costs, the cost of labor and other factors to derive how much it would cost to build a property nearly identical to the one being appraised.
+This figure commonly sets the maximum on what a property would sell for.
+It's also the least used predictor of value.

 Paired Sales Analysis

-Appraisers become very familiar with the subdivisions in which they appraise.
-They innately understand the value of particular features to the residents of that area.
-Then, the appraiser looks up recent transactions in close proximity to the subject and finds properties which are 'comparable' to the home at hand.
+Appraisers can tell you a lot about the communities in which they work.
+They innately understand the value of specific features to the residents of that area.
+Then, the appraiser looks up recent sales in the area and finds properties which are 'comparable' to the property at hand.
 By assigning a dollar value to certain items such as remodeled rooms, types of flooring, energy efficient items, patios and porches, or extra storage space, we add or subtract from each comparable's sales price so that they are more accurately in line with the features of subject property.

-• Say, for example, the comparable property has an irrigation system and the subject doesn't, the appraiser may subtract the value of an irrigation system from the sales price of the comparable.
+• If, for example, the comparable property has a storm shelter and the subject doesn't, the appraiser may deduct the value of a storm shelter from the sales price of the comparable home.

 An opinion of what the subject might sell for can only be determined once all differences between the comps and the subject have been evaluated.
-At Spencer Appraisal Services, Inc., we are an authority when it comes to knowing the value of real estate features in Abington and Montgomery County neighborhoods.
-This approach to value is typically given the most weight when an appraisal is for a real estate purchase.
+When it comes to associating a value with features of homes in Abington and Montgomery, Spencer Appraisal Services, Inc. can't be beat.
+The sales comparison approach to value is commonly awarded the most importance when an appraisal is for a home exchange.

 Valuation Using the Income Approach

-Combining information from all applicable approaches, the appraiser is then ready to state an estimated market value for the property in question.
-Note: While this amount is probably the most accurate indication of what a property is worth, it probably will not be the price at which the property closes.
-Prices can always be driven up or down by extenuating circumstances like the motivation or urgency of a seller or 'bidding wars'.
-Regardless, the appraised value is often used as a guideline for lenders who don't want to loan a buyer more money than the property is actually worth.
-The bottom line is, an appraiser from Spencer Appraisal Services, Inc. will help you discover the most accurate property value, so you can make profitable real estate decisions.
+Combining information from all applicable approaches, the appraiser is then ready to document an estimated market value for the subject property.
+The estimate of value at the bottom of the appraisal report is not necessarily what's being paid for the property even though it is likely the best indication of what a property is worth.
+There are always mitigating factors such as the seller's desire to get out of the property, urgency or 'bidding wars' that may adjust the final price up or down.
+Regardless, the appraised value is often employed as a guideline for lenders who don't want to loan a buyer more money than the property is actually worth.
+It all comes down to this, an appraiser from Spencer Appraisal Services, Inc. will help you get the most fair and balanced property value, so you can make wise real estate decisions.